-If you are in a program for which Tinnitus SoundSupport is activated, the mute functionality will mute only the environmental sounds, and not the sound from Tinnitus SoundSupport.
-See chapter: Mute your hearing aids.
+If you are in a program for which Tinnitus SoundSupport is activated, the mute functionality only mutes the environmental sounds, and not the sound from Tinnitus SoundSupport.
+For information on how to mute your hearing aids, see the Mute your hearing aids section.